technicallyjosh/node-config-live/README.md

 Right now config-live uses [Redis](http://redis.io) for it's caching of config key/values and pub/sub features.
 Bringing your own caching and pub/sub is in the works and will be implemented as addons.

+Props to Stack Overflow for their NFig package that has inspired this!

 **Important things to note:**
 * NodeJS 4+ required
 * No authentication is built in this package yet. e.g. username/password